apiato/documentation/versioned_docs/version-12.x/components/main-components/requests.md

 being handled by your application as well as retrieve the input, cookies, and files that were submitted with the request.

-To generate new requests you may use the `apiato:generate:request` interactive command:
+To generate new requests, you may use the `apiato:generate:request` interactive command:

 ```
 php artisan apiato:generate:request